Flying Space-A to Sigonella, Italy: 10 Things You Need to Know

 2. Sigonella is on a Patriot Express route.

-The Patriot Express mission originates at NS Norfolk and stops at NAVSTA Rota (usually for only a few hours) before continuing to Sigonella and then to Bahrain.
+The Patriot Express mission originates at NAS Norfolk and stops at NAVSTA Rota (usually for only a few hours) before continuing to Sigonella and then to Bahrain.
 You will not receive a Schengen entry stamp in your passport at NAVSTA Rota.

 3. Most flights to Sigonella originate in Norfolk or other bases in Europe.